18Yuliya18/cinema_shop_heroku/README.md

 # Сinema application
-"Cinema shop" is a application based on the knowledge of Java Core, JDBC, SQL, WEB, Hibernate, Spring.
+"Cinema application" is a application based on the knowledge of Java Core, JDBC, SQL, WEB, Hibernate, Spring.
 This project allows you to do main CRUD operations, maintains authentication, creation and simulates common ticket-purchase apps.
 All information is saved to the database.
 ____
 ## General info
 You can find my project on this [link](http://cinemashop.herokuapp.com/login).